danilop/LambdAuth/README.md

 Copyright (c) 2015 Danilo Poccia, http://danilop.net

-This code is licensed under the The MIT License (MIT).
+This code is licensed under the MIT License (MIT).
 Please see the LICENSE file that accompanies this project for the terms of use.

 ## Installation